Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Proof of statements in Sec.

 In this appendix, we complete the proofs of the theorems and lemmas in \Cref{sec:improvingDeFinetti}.
 To prove \Cref{thm:genericDeFinetti} and \Cref{thm:promisedDeFinetti}, we first need to establish the following lemma. \begin{lemma} Suppose $d_A$ and $d_R$ are two positive integers with $d_A\leq d_R$.
 Let $\ket{\theta}:=\sum_{i=1}^{d_A}\ket{i}\otimes\ket{i}\in\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_R}$, and let $dU$ be the Haar measure on $\mathcal{U}(\mathbb{C}^{d_R})$.
 For every $n\geq 1$, let

 Then there is an invertible operator $\kappa_n\in \matrixset{(\mathbb{C}^{d_A})^{\otimes n}}$ such that

-\end{lemma} The construction of $\kappa_n$ is similar to the construction of $\kappa_{D_n}$ in the proof of Lemma 3.1 in \cite{fawzi_quantum_2015} which uses Schul-Weyl duality.
-In this regard, we provide a brief explanation of the Schul-Weyl duality that will be used in the proof.
+\end{lemma} The construction of $\kappa_n$ is similar to the construction of $\kappa_{D_n}$ in the proof of Lemma 3.1 in \cite{fawzi_quantum_2015} which uses Schur-Weyl duality.
+In this regard, we provide a brief explanation of the Schur-Weyl duality that will be used in the proof.
 For a more comprehensive treatment, we refer the readers to~\cite{landsberg_tensors_2011}.